top of page

 Experienced safety officers can become match directors.
 The MD takes responsibility for organizing and carrying out CMA competitions.
 This includes for example planning, stage design, leading the staff team, marketing, finances, leading the event and also administrative work before and after the event.

 To become a new match director, you will need to successfully attend the match director course.
-You will then need to be on the staff team of minimum 4 matches during a renewal period of 2 years, of which minimum 2 matches have to be as an MD.
+You will then need to be on the staff team of minimum 4 matches during a renewal period of 2 years, of which a minimum of 2 matches have to be in the MD role.

 The match director has the duty to upload his staff team on the website in order that all team members get the credits of having worked the match.